opnfv/yardstick/docs/userguide/07-installation.rst

 Yardstick supports installation on Ubuntu 14.04 or by using a Docker image.
-The installation procedure on Ubuntu 14.04 or via the docker image are detailed in the section below
+The installation procedure on Ubuntu 14.04 or via the docker image are detailed in the section below.

 To use Yardstick you should have access to an OpenStack environment, with at least Nova, Neutron, Glance, Keystone and Heat installed.